 Trying to do boxing head movement in a Muay Thai match is not a great idea.
 You are likely to either eat a kick or knee to the head if you dip your head down too low.

-One thing you’ll notice if you put a Muay Thai fighter and a boxer side by side is their stances.
+One thing you’ll immediately notice when you watch Muay Thai vs boxing are the stances used.
 They have vastly different stances from each other.

 A Muay Thai fighter stands more frontal with their feet closer than a boxer.
-Boxers generally stand at more of an angle with their front shoulder and foot more forward.
+Boxers generally stand at more of an angle with their front shoulder and feet more forward.

 Not only are the stances different, but so are how they hold their hand up.
 Boxers generally hold tighter guards than Muay Thai fighters and are more compact.